NitigyaS/earlyretired.me/_posts/2020-10-20-why-the-4pct-rule-doesn't-work-pr1.md

 ### Result, Why 12% failed at ₹0

 I bet you are asking the same question, How the hell it is possible, that only 88% of the population was able to survive this short amount of time.
-That too when benchmark was only a **0** ?
-This benchmark is very linient, but it will do a good comparison with Trinity Study.
+That too when the benchmark was only a **0** ?
+This benchmark is very linient, but it will do a good comparison with the Trinity Study.

-Well first let's see, who died this test.
+Well first let's see, who died in this test.

 <details>